kit-data-manager/metastore2/restDocuV2.md

     GET /metastore/api/v2/schemas/?page=0&size=20 HTTP/1.1
     Host: localhost:8040

-### Getting a List of all Schema Records for a Specific SchemaId
+### Getting a List of all Datacite Records of a Schema for a Specific SchemaId

 If you want to obtain all versions of a specific schema you may add the schemaId as a filter parameter.
 This may look like this: